-National Jewish Health is currently seeking a Senior Associate Director in our Los Angeles Regional Office to join our dynamic, dedicated and goal-oriented development team.
+National Jewish Health is currently seeking a Senior Associate Director, Development in our Chicago Regional Office, which is located in the northern suburb of Deerfield, to join our dynamic, dedicated and goal-oriented development team.
 This position is integral in developing philanthropic partnerships with individuals and foundations in the western United States to further the institution’s mission to heal, to discover and to educate as a preeminent health care institution.

-The ideal candidate will have a development background in securing major gifts ($25,000 and above), and handling a robust fundraising portfolio of donors.
-We are looking for someone who has experience securing gifts up to six figures and also feels comfortable reaching out to prospects who have the capacity to increase their giving to seven figure gifts.
+The ideal candidate will have a development background in securing major gifts at the five and six-figure level and is comfortable talking to prospects that have the capacity to make a seven-figure gift while handling a robust fundraising portfolio of donors.
 Excellent communication skills, strong attention to detail, experience in putting together a fundraising proposal package and the ability to develop strategic internal and external relationships are essential to qualify for this position.

 Identify, cultivate and solicit donors and prospects capable of giving major, planned, capital, endowment, annual or event support.
 Works with Trustees or other volunteers and creates and implements strategies for donor cultivation and engagement.
 Develops a fundraising plan to meet defined revenue and activity goals.

 - Partners with leadership, develops activity plans and implements overall strategies for the identification, cultivation, solicitation and stewardship of new and exsiting donors.

 - Assists with developing strategies to meet or exceed all budgeted revenue goals.

 - Researches present and prospective donors to determine philanthropic capacity.
 Confirms and secures donations from donors.

 - Cultivates donor relationships with high level of personal communication through telephone, electronic, written (letters, invitations, applications, proposals, etc.).